Ataxia–telangiectasia: Differential diagnosis

 Each of these can be distinguished from A–T by the neurologic exam and clinical history.

 Cerebral palsy (CP) describes a non-progressive disorder of motor function stemming from malformation or early damage to the brain.
 CP can manifest in many ways, given the different manner in which the brain can be damaged; in common to all forms is the emergence of signs and symptoms of impairment as the child develops.
 However, milestones that have been accomplished and neurologic functions that have developed do not deteriorate in CP as they often do in children with A–T in the late pre-school years.
-Most children with ataxia caused by CP do not begin to walk at a normal age, whereas most children with A–T start to walk at a normal age even though they often "wobble" from the start.
-Pure ataxia is a rare manifestation of early brain damage or malformation, however, and the possibility of an occult genetic disorder of brain should be considered and sought for those in whom ataxia is the chief manifestation of CP.
+Most children with ataxia caused by CP do not begin to walk at a normal age, whereas most children with A–T start to walk at a normal age, even though they often "wobble" from the start.
+Pure ataxia is a rare manifestation of early brain damage or malformation; however, the possibility of an occult genetic disorder of the brain should be considered and sought for those in whom ataxia is the chief manifestation of CP.
 Children with ataxic CP will not manifest the laboratory abnormalities associated with A–T.

-Cogan occulomotor apraxia is a rare disorder of development.
-Affected children have difficulty moving their eyes only to a new visual target, so they will turn their head past the target to "drag" the eyes to the new object of interest, then turn the head back.
-This tendency becomes evident in late infancy and toddler years, and mostly improves with time.
-This contrasts to the oculomotor difficulties evident in children with A–T, which are not evident in early childhood but emerge over time.
-Cogan's oculomotor apraxia is generally an isolated problem, or may be associated with broader developmental delay.
+Cogan oculomotor apraxia is a rare developmental disorder.
+Affected children have difficulty moving their eyes only to a new visual target, so they will turn their heads past the target to "drag" their eyes to the new object of interest, then turn their heads back.
+This tendency becomes evident in late infancy and toddler years and mostly improves with time.
+This contrasts with the oculomotor difficulties evident in children with A–T, which are not evident in early childhood but emerge over time.
+Cogan's oculomotor apraxia is generally an isolated problem or may be associated with a broader developmental delay.

 Friedreich ataxia (FA) is the most common genetic cause of ataxia in children.
-Like A–T, FA is a recessive disease, appearing in families without a history of the disorder.
-FA is caused by mutation in the frataxin gene, most often an expansion of a naturally occurring repetition of the three nucleotide bases GAA from the usual 5–33 repetitions of this trinucleotide sequence to greater than 65 repeats on each chromosome.
-Most often the ataxia appears between 10 and 15 years of age, and differs from A–T by the absence of telangiectasia and oculomotor apraxia, a normal alpha fetoprotein, and the frequent presence of scoliosis, absent tendon reflexes, and abnormal features on the EKG.
-Individuals with FA manifest difficulty standing in one place that is much enhanced by closure of the eyes (Romberg sign) that is not so apparent in those with A–T – even though those with A–T may have greater difficulty standing in one place with their eyes open.
+Like A–T, FA is a recessive disease.
+It often appears in families without a history of the disorder.
+A mutation in the frataxin gene causes FA, most often an expansion of a naturally occurring repetition of the three-nucleotide bases GAA from the usual 5–33 repetitions of this trinucleotide sequence to greater than 65 repeats on each chromosome.
+Most often, the ataxia appears between 10 and 15 years of age and differs from A–T by the absence of telangiectasia and oculomotor apraxia, a normal alpha fetoprotein, and the frequent presence of scoliosis, absent tendon reflexes, and abnormal features on the EKG.
+Individuals with FA manifest difficulty standing in one place, which is much enhanced by the closure of the eyes (Romberg sign) that is not so apparent in those with A–T, even though those with A–T may have greater difficulty standing in one place with their eyes open.

-There are other rare disorders that can be confused with A–T, either because of similar clinical features, a similarity of some laboratory features, or both.
+Other rare disorders can be confused with A–T due to similar clinical features, similar laboratory features, or both.
 These include: